-The Oakland Moratorium was originally sponsored by Councilmembers Nikki Fortunato Bas and Dan Kalb and co-sponsored by Oakland City Attorney Barbara Parker.
+The Oakland Moratorium was authored by Councilmember Nikki Fortunato Bas and co-authored by Councilmember Dan Kalb and Oakland City Attorney Barbara Parker.
 It passed Council by a unanimous vote.

 Who Can I Contact in Oakland for Help If My Landlord Is Still Trying to Evict Me?